Paso Robles Groundwater Basin (PRGWB)

 If your property is in the PRGWB per the Land Use and Building Ordinances,

-Water Offset Fees for New Construction.
-New construction is required to pay water offset fees to fund projects to reduce existing water usage on other properties within the basin.
+1:1 Water Offset Fees for New Construction Applications Received Before January 1, 2022.
+New construction applications received prior to January 1, 2022 are required to pay water offset fees to fund projects to reduce existing water usage on other properties within the basin.
 Click the icon below to see the list of fees.

 Agricultural Offset Application Required for New Commercial Irrigated Crops.
 New or expanded irrigated agriculture is required to apply for Agricultural Offset Clearance from the County Department of Planning & Building.
 Click the icon above to see application requirements.